-the two-grid methods used as a preconditioner introduced in Section 3.
+In this section, we provide a two-grid rigorous Fourier analysis to select appropriate relaxation parameters in the smoother and to understand the convergence properties of the two-grid methods used as a preconditioner introduced in Section 3.
 For this analysis only, we consider a two-grid method based on a Jacobi smoother, standard coarsening, full-weighting, trilinear interpolation and exact solution on the coarse grid, applied to a model problem of Helmholtz type.
-We refer the reader to [45, 48] for the theoretical foundations of rigorous Fourier analysis.
+We refer the reader to [48, 51] for the theoretical foundations of rigorous Fourier analysis.